railcore/railcore.github.io/notes.md

 jstevewhiteToday at 17:17
 But note that the Magnums do not carry a critical alignment belt path; the smaller pulley is the one that alignment matters on.
 Diversion from alignment in Y is bad.
 The inner belt track that goes from pulley to carriage and motor to carriage is the critical path that must be parallel.

+If anyone is interested in an accurate measurement for the belt length, needed for X/Y with magnum pulleys and mounts is around 390cm total, so 195cm each (including enough slack for later adjustment, about 15cm each) teddy & aiger